fllay/raspberrypiBLEesp32/README.md

 ![alt text](https://github.com/fllay/raspberrypiBLEesp32/blob/main/images/BLEprotocol.png?raw=true)
 BLE Protocol stack

 The process to establish the BLE link is shown below.
 When the peripheral is turn on, it will start advitise (broadcast) the services.
 Then, the central device  (Raspberry pi) will scan for BLE broadcasting signal to check for matching service by checking service UUID.
 Characteristics whithin the service are where the data is stored.
 They act like variables for exchnaging data.
 There are three types of commands to exchange data between peripherals and the central.
 The `write` command is used for sending data from central to peripheral.
+The `read` command is used for central to get data from server on-demand.
+The server can push data to the client by using either `notify` or `indicate` command. `notify` command will be used when acknownlagment is not required where as `notify` command is used when the client can acknownlage for received data.

 ![alt text](https://github.com/fllay/raspberrypiBLEesp32/blob/main/images/BLErpikb.png?raw=true)